01 of 02

 Use my easy quick piecing method to construct eight half-square triangle units from four 2-7/8" light squares and the four green squares of the same size.
 Each completed unit should measure 2-1/2" square.

 You could also use the Magic 8 half square triangle method to make eight identical units of the same size from two larger pieces of fabric.
-Click through to the link for instructions.

 Assemble the Rosebud Quilt Block

 Refer to the illustration above as you assemble the quilt block.
 Use a calibrated quarter inch seam allowance to assemble the patchwork.
-Even though it's an extra step, I recommend you press to set seams before pressing allowances to one side.
+Even though it's an extra step, we recommend you press to set seams before pressing allowances to one side.

 - Cut all remaining squares in half once diagonally, from one corner to the opposite corner.